'Resist urge to control e-cigarettes', WHO told

 "Rather like cigarettes in the 50s and 60s, we really need to look at that and, I believe, ban it (advertising), to stop them advertising in a way that attracts children," she added.

-Prof John Ashton, president of the Faculty of Public Health, said he was also concerned about children using e-cigarettes.'No uniformity'
+Prof John Ashton, president of the Faculty of Public Health, said he was also concerned about children using e-cigarettes.

 "We need to weigh up the benefits of fewer people smoking against the risk of electronic cigarettes leading to more people starting to smoke, particularly children," he said.